amatthiessen/Portfolio/Customer_Churn_Regression/README.md

 -Like most customer churn datasets, this one has a class imbalance problem.
 Only 14% of the obervations are users that churned.
 To offset the issues caused by the class imbalance, the churned user records were resampled with replacement until the ratio of churned to active customers was 1:1.

--Below are the features I decided to include in my final model.
+-Below are the features I decided to include in the final model.

 ### Logistic Regression